 9. Connect a Long Entryway with a Runner

-Although there are two sets of console tables and decorative accessories, it is the runner that connects the long entryway.
-With a long narrow entryway and a front door in the center of the entryway, the runner brings the two sides together.
+Although there are two console tables and decorative accessories, the runner connects the long entryway.
+With a long narrow entrance and a front door in the center of the entry, the runner brings the two sides together.

 10. Lean Against the Wall – Style a Console Table

-As an alternative to hanging a mirror on a wall, place the mirror on the console and lean the mirror against the wall.
-Because the mirror reflects objects placed in front of the mirror, display objects without a back side.
+Instead of hanging a mirror on a wall, place the mirror on the console and lean the mirror against the wall.
+Because the mirror reflects objects placed in front of the mirror, it displays objects without a backside.
 For instance, rounded objects are decorative and pretty on every side!
 Pretty cool?

 11. Create a Gallery Wall – Style a Console Table

-For a focal point, Abby recommends using a 9 frame gallery wall above the console table.
+Abby recommends a 9-frame gallery wall above the console table for a focal point.
 Hang the pictures between 8 and 10 inches above the table.
 At this level, your eye is drawn upward to the frame gallery.
-A frame gallery display is especially effective on larger walls.
+A frame gallery display is especially effective on more enormous walls.

 This ends our list of tips on a favorite subject of ours.
 Style a console table.
-Do you have a console table styling tip you’d like to share with us?
+Do you have a console table styling tip you’d like to share?
 Which is your favorite styling tip?
-Hopefully, you were able find a few tips to use in your home.
+Hopefully, you were able to find a few tips to use in your home.

 Reach out to us with any questions.
 We are always ready to help you out.
-Thank you for dropping by and taking a look at Finding Sea Turtles blog.
+Thank you for dropping by and looking at Finding Sea Turtles’ blog.

 Mary